Horton Foote: Theatre

 Foote's plays were produced on Broadway, Off-Broadway, Off-Off-Broadway and at regional theatres, such as the Goodman Theatre in Chicago.

 He wrote the English adaptation of the original Japanese book for the 1970 musical Scarlett, a musical adaptation of Gone with the Wind.

 He won the 1995 Pulitzer Prize for Drama for The Young Man From Atlanta.
 The Goodman Theatre production that was taken to Broadway in 1997 was nominated for the Tony Award Best Play, but did not win.
 The production starred Rip Torn, Shirley Knight and Biff McGuire.
 Knight and McGuire were also nominated for Tony Awards.

 In 1996, Foote was inducted into the American Theater Hall of Fame.

 In 2000, Foote was honored with the PEN/Laura Pels International Foundation for Theater Award as a Master American Dramatist.

-His nine-play biographical series, mainly about his father, The Orphans' Home Cycle, ran in repertory Off-Broadway in 2009–2010.
+His three-play biographical series (three full-length pieces comprising three one-act plays each), mainly about his father, The Orphans' Home Cycle, ran in repertory Off-Broadway in 2009–2010.
 These plays are Roots in a Parched Ground, Convicts, Lily Dale, The Widow Claire, Courtship, Valentine's Day, 1918, Cousins, and The Death of Papa.
 The combined productions received a Special Drama Desk Award "To the cast, creative team and producers of Horton Foote's epic The Orphans' Home Cycle".
 Some plays had previously been produced separately.
 Convicts, Lily Dale, Courtship, Valentine's Day and 1918 were filmed, and the latter three were shown on PBS in 1987 as a mini-series titled The Story of A Marriage.

 In describing his three-play work, The Orphans' Home Cycle, the drama critic for the Wall Street Journal said this: "Foote, who died last March, left behind a masterpiece, one that will rank high among the signal achievements of American theater in the 20th century."